eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Variable: `VERIFIER_JAR_SIGNING_KEY_PASSWORD`
 Description: Password of the Key to use for JAR signing, in the configured Keystore

+Variable: `TRUSTEDISSUERS_KEYSTORE_PATH`
+Description: If present, the URL of the Keystore from which to load the X509 Certificates of the trusted issuers
+Examples: `classpath:trusted-issuers.jks`, `file:///trusted-issuers.jks`

+Variable: `TRUSTEDISSUERS_KEYSTORE_TYPE`
+Description: Type of the Keystore from which to load the X509 Certificates of the trusted issuers
+Examples: `jks`, `pkcs12`

+Variable: `TRUSTEDISSUERS_KEYSTORE_PASSWORD`
+Description: If present and non-blank, the password of the Keystore from which to load the X509 Certificates of the trusted issuers

 ## How to contribute